Joint Semi-Analytic Multipole Priors from Galaxy Isophotes and Constraints from Lensed Arcs: Quadruply lensed quasar modeling

 Thus, the deflection potential can be set up based on either $a_m\!/\!a$ or $a_m\mbox{ $(\kappa\!=\!\frac{1}{2})$}$.
 In this paper, we stick to $a_m\!/\!a$ convention.

-We included $m\!=\!3$ (hexapole) and $m\!=\!4$ (octapole) multipoles in both the simulation and inference.
+We are interested in studying $m=3$ and $m=4$ multipoles.
 The $m\!=\!3$ and $m\!=\!4$ multipoles measure the triangle-like and quadrangle-like deformation on the isodensity contour, respectively.
-They are paramaterized with their multipole strength $a_m\!/\!a$ and their angle relative to the elliptical profile $\phi_m-\phi_0$, where $\phi_0$ refers to the angle of the elliptical profile (see Figure \ref{fig:boxydisky_misaligned}).
-In Section \ref{sec:multipole_prior} we explain how we select values for the multipole parameters.
+They are parameterized with their multipole strength $\X{m}$ and their angle relative to the elliptical profile $\Y{m}$, where $\phi_0$ refers to the angle of the elliptical profile (see Figure \ref{fig:boxydisky_misaligned}).

-The $m\!=\!4$ multipole is also known as boxy/diskyness, because it makes an elliptical profile either boxy (a.k.a. peanut-shaped) or disky.
+The $m\!=\!4$ multipole is also known as boxy/diskyness, because it makes an elliptical profile either boxy or disky.
 When the orientation of the multipole profile and the elliptical profile are well aligned (i.e. $\phi_m\approx\phi_0$, where $\phi_0$ is the angle of the elliptical profile), $a_4\!/\!a > 0$ results in a disky profile and $a_4\!/\!a < 0$ a boxy profile.
-Meanwhile, the sign of $a_3\!/\!a$ does not change the overall shape but the orientation (see Figure \ref{fig:boxydisky}).
+Meanwhile, the sign of $a_3\!/\!a$ changes only the orientation of the deformation, not its overall shape (see Figure \ref{fig:boxydisky}).

+Note that there are different conventions on how to define multipole variables and we follow the convention of \cite{Keeton_2003,xu2015well,Vyvere2022}.
+We allow both signs of $a_m$ and restrict $\phi_m\in(-\pi/2m,\pi/2m]$ to avoid angular degeneracy.
+In Appendix \ref{appendix:multipole_convention} we provide relations between this and other commonly used conventions.